Ije-le/llm-playground/README.md

 Read the story: https://cnsmaryland.org/2025/08/02/in-the-deep-woods-a-little-owl-teaches-big-lessons/ and then compare that to the summary.
 Is the summary a good description?
 Why or why not?

 PUT YOUR ANSWER HERE.
 I think the summary provided a good description.
-It contained the important parts of the story in just three paragraphs.
+It contained the important parts of the story, even though wwe were working in just three paragraphs.

 Now it's your turn: find a story that you wrote or are very familiar with that's published online, and try the same process, altering the command and then evaluating the result.